 The converter transformers are each dedicated to a specific magnet system (central solenoid, toroidal field coils, poloidal field coils, correction coils).
 Their role is to bring the voltage down to approximately 1 kV (the precise voltage is determined by the individual magnet system).
 Each one is paired with a large rectifier whose function is to convert the AC current to large DC current.

 Once the current has been "rectified," it can be fed to the magnets.
 Given the intensity of the current, steel-jacketed aluminium bars called "busbars"—actively cooled through a constant flow of pressurized water—replace more traditional cables.
 No fewer than 5 km of bipolar busbars will travel through the Magnet Power Conversion buildings and across 50-metre-long elevated bridges to the Tokamak Complex.
 On the last leg of their journey, the busbars will almost fully occupy two levels of the Diagnostics Building.

 Housed in the Tokamak Complex are the fast discharge units and switches that offer an alternative path to the huge amount of energy stored in the ITER magnet system (up to 50 gigajoules) in the case of a "quench"—a rare but anticipated event that causes part of the magnet system to lose superconductivity.
 The Magnet Power Conversion buildings were handed over to the ITER Organization by the European Domestic Agency in March 2019.
-Follow all equipment installation news on the Plant Assembly page of the ITER website.
+Follow all equipment installation/commissioning news on the assembly pages of the ITER website.

 Power conversion area facts:

 • Total area: 9,400 m² indoor plus 5,700 m² outdoor